 Our first resource in this initiative, Mitzvah Stories: Seeds for Inspiration and Learning, created in honor of Peninnah Schram, was created via a juried process and offers stories by 60 authors, clergy and storytellers.
 This volume has received exceptional reviews from the Jewish Book Council and visibility in many major 2012 publications.
 These new, provocative, inclusive, contemporary stories cover 52 mitzvot for mature readers wanting seeking a more meaningful relationship to their Judaism.
 There is a free 44-page downloadable discussion guide for book groups and a matching deck of 52 Mitzvah Cards.

-Over 6000 copies sold in an 11 month period and all revenue goes to support 3 Mmm scholarships.
-Our next volume, A Family Treasury of Mitzvah Stories, being created in honor of Danny Siegel, has attracted the interest of contributing authors world-wide.
+Over 6000 copies sold in an 11 month period and all revenue goes to support JSE scholarships.
+Our next volume, New Mitzvah Stories for the Whole Family, created in honor of Danny Siegel, has just been released with a Jewish spiritual education discussion and activity guide incorporated after ever story.

 Funding needs: Over 120 professional storytellers are involved in this initiative and they are ready to go out on the road to bring Mitzvah Stories Festivals and educator-in-service trainings to every kind of Jewish community.
 Coordinator and publicity funds are dearly needed.